Webfries (Gurgaon – India)

 After ensuring our bones remain intact if things go wrong, we come back to the colors.

 There’s a particular reason why red sports cars cost more to insure.
 When humans see the color red, their responses become faster and more vigorous.
-However, that splurge of energy is most likely to be short-lived and eventually, red reduces analytical thinking.
-A research conducted by the University of Rochester shows athletes are more likely to lose when they compete against a rival wearing red and the students exposed to red before a test are probable to perform worse.
+However, that splurge of energy is most likely to be short-lived, and eventually, red reduces analytical thinking.
+Research conducted by the University of Rochester shows athletes are more likely to lose when they compete against a rival wearing red and the students exposed to red before a test are probable to perform worse.

 Thus, this is the color to be avoided for your office wall.
 But on the other side, now you know why most of the staff and salespeople at the local stores wear red T-shirts.
 They always have an upper hand when dealing with irate customers.